Fractional CRO & GTM Strategy

 The signals are already in your business.
 You just haven't had someone read all of them at once.

 Most diagnostics look at one layer.
+But go-to-market — how you find, win, and keep the right clients — lives across three functions simultaneously.
 A sales consultant looks at your pipeline.
 A marketing agency looks at your funnel.
 A product consultant looks at your roadmap.
-None of them are looking at how those three things talk to each other. which is almost always where the actual breakdown is.
+None of them are looking at how those three things talk to each other, which is almost always where the actual breakdown is.

 Layer 01